Need a Ride

 to several hundred dollars for a day of pampering.
 The Personal

-Navigator will indicate which specials are offered; port
+Navigator will indicate which specials are offered;

-days usually have the best deals.
+port days usually have the best deals.

-It might be unusual to mention a cruise line's private island retreat
+It might be unusual to mention a cruise line's private island

-the Bahamas is actually an extension of the shipboard experience.
+in the Bahamas is actually an extension of the shipboard experience.

 This "day of leisure" offers a variety of recreational

 opportunities for families and adults.
-There is no charge to use
+There is no charge to

-an adults-only section, and the Oceaneer's Club
+There is an adults-only section, and the Oceaneer's

-and Oceaneer's Lab age groups have their own excursions,
+Club and Oceaneer's Lab age groups

-as do the teens.
-You can rent bicycles, go for a nature walk or
+have their own excursions, as do the teens.
+You can rent bicycles,

-take advantage of the motorized water sports such as jet skis, parasailing
+sports such as jet skis, parasailing and banana boat rides.

-and banana boat rides.
-There is also music, dancing, a barbecue
+There is also music, dancing, a barbecue lunch and family games

-lunch and family games throughout the day.
+throughout the day.

 Public Areas